vaastav/CS416-Tanks/PROPOSAL.md

 The server, which will be hosted on Azure, will exist for the purpose of (1) assigning a unique id to new players, and (2) providing the addresses of nodes in the network, similarly to the server in project one.
 When a player node joins, it will receive addresses for a subset of all player nodes from the server.
 The player node will then maintain a minimum number of peers, making requests to the server for more peers as needed.
 In addition, there will be a 'backup' of the game-state stored on Azure as well.

+## Server API

+The API for communication with the server will be defined as follows:

+* __playerId, err ← Register(address)__ : Registers the given player node address with the server and returns a unique ID.

+* __addrSet, err ← GetPeers()__ : Returns addresses for a subset of player nodes in the system.

 ## Peer-to-Peer Communication

 When a player moves or shoots, the entire network must know.
 Thus, a player node will broadcast its updates to its known set of peer nodes, which will then broadcast it to theirs and so on, thereby flooding the update to the network.
 As noted above, this mirrors the way in which new blocks were shared among all miner nodes in project 1.
 Moreover, each player node will validate each received update.
 As our game consists only of moving and firing, those validation checks will be simple.
 A player node will verify: